 Our piezoelectric micropump platform, Disc Pump™, was originally created to address the need for power on the move: consumer electronics giant Casio required a high-performance, silent pump to enable a micro fuel cell product for the business travel market.
-In response, TTP developed an entirely new form of pump, based on ultrasonic acoustic resonance.
+In response, an entirely new form of pump was developed, based on ultrasonic acoustic resonance.

 Subsequent advances in battery technology have addressed the need for mobile power, however Disc Pump™ has gone on to find application in a wide range of products spanning the medical, life sciences, environmental and industrial sectors.